d-s-cohen/trust3-pipeline/README.md

 conda env create -f resources/environment.yml
 ```

-Then install TRUST in environment:
+Then install TRUST and htseq in environment:

 Download the latest version of TRUST from <https://bitbucket.org/liulab/trust>